MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-authentication.md

 ### Create Active Directory groups

-In this procedure, you can add a new Active Directory (AD) group that contains the users allowed to use the VPN to connect to your organization network.
+In this section, you'll add three new Active Directory (AD) groups:

-This group serves two purposes:
+- *VPN Users group*.
+VPN Users group serves two purposes:

     - It defines which users are allowed to autoenroll for the user certificates the VPN requires.
     - It defines which users the NPS authorizes for VPN access.

-By using a custom group, if you ever want to revoke a user's VPN access, you can remove that user from the group.
+    - It allows you to revoke a user's VPN access by removing that user from the group.

-You also add a group containing VPN servers and another group containing NPS servers.
-You use these groups to restrict certificate requests to their members.
+- *VPN Servers group*.
+The VPN Servers group contains the VPN servers that are allowed to request certificates.

+- *NPS Servers group*.
+The NPS Servers group contains the NPS servers that are allowed to request certificates.

 **Create VPN Users group:**

 1. On a domain controller, open Active Directory Users and Computers.

-2. Right-click a container or organizational unit, select **New**, then select **Group**.
+2. Right-click a container or organizational unit (for example, *Users*), select **New**, then select **Group**.

 3. In **Group name**, enter **VPN Users**, then select **OK**.